agarrharr/awesome-cli-apps/readme.md

 - [birthday](https://github.com/IonicaBizau/birthday) - Know when a friend's birthday is coming.
 - [cowsay](https://github.com/tnalpgge/rank-amateur-cowsay) - You can [install with homebrew](http://brewformulas.org/Cowsay).
 - [cgasm](https://github.com/bnagy/cgasm) - A tool that gives x86 assembly documentation.
 It is pronounced "SeekAzzem".
-- [curate-pkg](https://github.com/andrei-pavel/curate-pkg) - Keeps a package configuration, great for when reinstalling Linux
 - [detect-indent-cli](https://github.com/sindresorhus/detect-indent-cli) - Detect the indentation of code.
 - [emoj](https://github.com/sindresorhus/emoj) - Find relevant emoji from text on the command-line.
 - [emoji-finder](https://github.com/dematerializer/emoji-finder) - Quickly find and copy emoji to the clipboard via the command-line